 East Clayton Street Improvements Project

-The original timeline for the East Clayton Street Improvements project was delayed a result of needing to resolve approximately 60 utility conflicts - including pipes, vaults, and conduit - with both public and private utilities that were discovered during the successful Phase 1 Pre-Dig last year.
+The original timeline for the East Clayton Street Improvements project was delayed a result of needing to resolve approximately 60 utility conflicts - including pipes, vaults, and conduit - with both public and private utilities that were discovered during the successful Phase 1 Pre-Dig in fall 2018.

 That work to address conflicts is still being coordinated with the design team and private utilities.
 Design changes (shifting where things will be placed and run underground) eliminated some of these conflicts, but not all of them.
 Private utilities - gas, power, cable, telecommunications, etc. - are continuing to work on their plans to move or make changes to their structures in conjunction with the stormwater installation

 Key notes about the upcoming stormwater infrastructure work:

-- Lane and parking restrictions on College Avenue / Clayton Street when work moves to its area
+- Lane and parking restrictions on Clayton Street and some on College Avenue

 - Lane and parking restrictions will run Monday - Thursday and some Friday mornings.
-Areas will reopen for Friday - Sunday, except Wall St., which will remain closed until its work is complete.
+Areas will reopen for Friday - Sunday.

-- Two ACC Transportation & Public Works crews will working together on each area
+- Two ACC Transportation & Public Works crews will work together on each area

 As noted above, some private utility work may occur in areas other than this to address their conflicts as they can schedule it, although much of this work would be of minimal disruption.

-Related to this project - although separate from it - the ACC Solid Waste Department conducted a pilot project during Twilight weekend (April 26-27) with dumpsters in key locations for select Clayton Street businesses to use instead of placing their bags on the sidewalks.
+Related to this project - although separate from it - the ACC Solid Waste Department will be working with this project to install eco-stations in key locations.

 Streetscape Design Approved